zoho/zohocrm-java-sdk-2.0/README.md

     .build();
     ```

 - The path containing the absolute directory path to store user-specific files containing module fields information.
-By default, the SDK stores the user-specific files in a folder parallel to bin/(Debug or Release)
+BBy default, the SDK stores the user-specific files within a folder in the current working directory.

     ```java
     String resourcePath = "/Users/user_name/Documents/javasdk-application";